So, you want to start a career in photography. Perhaps you've been told

 that you're a great photographer and that you should sell your photos

 to magazines or in galleries.
-Or that you shoudl work for a newspaper or
+Or, you're thinking of working for a newspaper or

-magazine, or shoot weddings or portraits, or perhaps advertising photography.
+magazine, or shooting weddings or portraits.
+Perhaps advertising photography.

 Success in the photo business has nothing to do with how good you are,